soxueren/atsd/search/README.md

 A keyword may be prefixed with a field name to narrow the scope of the search to a particular series property, for example `entity:nurswgvml007`.

-If the field is not specified, the search is performed in all fields.
+If the field is not specified, the search is performed for all fields.

 ### Fields